cdapio/cdap/docs/developer-guide/source/intro.rst

 These are grouped into Applications for configuring and packaging.

-Applications are built in Java using the Continuuity Core APIs.
-Once an application is deployed and running, you can easily interact with it from virtually any external system by accessing the Streams, Datasets, and Procedures using the Java APIs, REST or other network protocols.
+Applications are built in Java using the CDAP Core APIs.
+Once an application is deployed and running, you can easily interact with it from virtually any external system by accessing the Streams, Datasets, and Procedures using the Java APIs, RESTful or other network protocols.

-Reactor functions as a middle-tier application platform.
-As seen in the diagram below, it provides an interface (using either HTTP REST or Java APIs) to clients through a Router along with services and features that run inside YARN containers in Hadoop.
+CDAP functions as a middle-tier application platform.
+As seen in the diagram below, it provides an interface (using either HTTP RESTful or Java APIs) to clients through a Router along with services and features that run inside YARN containers in Hadoop.

 .. image:: _images/Arch_Diagram.png